angelperezleon/wgProxyList/README.md

 **Installation**

-*bannedips.sh*

- Use the main script (bannedips.sh) to pull a list of banned IP found under the https://www.stopforumspam.com/ project.
+ Use the main script (**bannedips.sh**) to pull a list of banned IP found under the https://www.stopforumspam.com/ project.

 **Cron job**
 - #Pull StopForumSpam IP Black List every Saturday at 8:56pm